 In addition to the above required patches, there exist a number of optional patches created by the CLFS community.
 These optional patches solve minor problems or enable functionality that is not enabled by default.
-Feel free to peruse the patches database located at http://patches.cross-lfs.org/1.0.0/ and acquire any additional patches to suit the system needs.
+Feel free to peruse the patches database located at http://cross-lfs.org/files/patches/1.0.0rc4/ and acquire any additional patches to suit the system needs.

 3.5.
-Additional Patches for MIPS 64 Bit
+Additional Patches for MIPS 32 Bits